xyngular/py-xcon/Readme.md

 Some providers have a path/directory concept, where they have various different sets of config name/values at a specific path.
-The path is what we call a specific `xyn_config.directory.Directory`.
+The path is what we call a specific `xcon.directory.Directory`.
 We can get the list of directories that will be queried via `Config.directory_chain`.
-It returns a `xyn_config.directory.DirectoryChain` that has a list of directories in a specific order.
+It returns a `xcon.directory.DirectoryChain` that has a list of directories in a specific order.
 We search a specific directory on all of our providers before searching the next directory.